thindil/steamsky/bin/doc/CONTRIBUTING.md

 2. Open the base actions menu
 3. Select option "Trade" from the menu with arrows keys
 4. Press enter
-5. Game crashing
+5. Game crashed

 ## Features propositions

-At this moment, please, don't give any propositions about new game features or mechanic.
-I have my own long TODO list and your propositions can duplicate or be against my ideas.
-Of course, if you really want it, you can always start discussion about new feature, just I'm afraid, it may take long time to implement it into the game.
+At this moment, please, don't give any propositions about new game features or mechanics.
+I have my own long TODO list and your propositions may be duplicates or go against my ideas.
+Of course, if you really want it, you can always start discussion about a new feature, just I'm afraid, it may take a long time to implement it into the game.

-If you want to talk/propose changes in any existing in the game feature or mechanic, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
-General rule about propositions is same as for bugs reports - please, try to write that much informations as possible.
-This help us all better understand purpose of your changes.
+If you want to talk/propose changes to any existing features/mechanics in the game, feel free to contact me via issues tracker or mail (addresses that you can find at top of this file).
+General rule about propositions is same as for bugs reports - please, try to write as much information as possible.
+This help us better understand the purpose of your changes.

-List of things which I wish to add to the game, you can find [here](https://github.com/thindil/steamsky/projects/1) Please read carefully it description on how to discuss or how they will be implemented in the game.
+List of things which I wish to add to the game, can be found [here](https://github.com/thindil/steamsky/projects/1) Please read carefully the description on how to discuss or how they will be implemented in the game.

 ## Code propositions

 ### General informations

-If you want start help in the game development, please consider starts from something easy like fixing bugs.
-Before you been want to add new feature to the game, please contact with me by issues tracker or mail, addresses of both are at top of this file.
-Same as with features proposition - your code may "collide" with my work and in this moment you may just lost time by working on it.
+If you want start helping in the development of the gane, please consider starting with something easy like fixing bugs.
+Before you begin to add new feature to the game, please contact with me by issues tracker or mail, addresses are at top of this file.
+Same as with features proposition - your code may "collide" with my work and in this moment you may just lose time by working on it.
 So it is better that we first discuss your proposition.
-In any other case, fell free to fix my code.
+In any other case, fell free to fix and or improve my code.

 ### Coding standard